readthedocs/readthedocs.org/docs/development/design/build-images.rst

 This case will introduce a new ``base`` image.
 Example, ``ubuntu22-base`` in 2022.
 Note that these images will be completely isolated from the rest and don't require them to rebuild.
-This also allow us to test new Ubuntu versions without breaking people's builds.
+This also allow us to start testing a newer Ubuntu version (e.g. 22.04 LTS) without breaking people's builds, even before it's officially released.

+We can start just with the ``base`` image and install all the languages dependencies at built time for the tests, without building many images based on the new OS version and having to store them on disk without people using them.

 How do we add an extra requirement?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~